Yasmani Grandal Player Props: White Sox vs. Blue Jays

 - Grandal is batting .260 with 11 doubles, six home runs and 18 walks.

-- Grandal has picked up a hit in 37 of 69 games this year, with multiple hits 16 times.
+- Grandal has picked up a hit in 37 of 69 games this season, with multiple hits 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.